robert-p-rez/LunchTime/README.md

 # LunchTime

 Internal intergraph tool to easily check what's on the menu.

-Compile it as an exe to just get the current days menu, or use the library in your own project to make a GUI.
+Outputs tomorrow's lunch if Megabytes has closed for the day.